Jojjeboy/octane/README.md

 - Avoid premature optimization
 - Add comments only where intent is not obvious
 - No placeholder or demo code without explanation

-### Non-Goals (Current Phase)

-❌ Fuel entry forms (not yet implemented)
-❌ Charts and visualizations
-❌ Predictions or analytics

 ## Recommended IDE Setup